Gestodene: Pharmacokinetics

 The oral bioavailability of gestodene has been found to range from 87 to 111%, with a mean of 96%.
 Unlike other third-generation progestins like desogestrel and norgestimate, gestodene is not a prodrug.
 Peak levels of gestodene occur within 1 to 4 hours after an oral dose, but usually within 1 to 2 hours.
 The plasma protein binding of gestodene is 98%.
 It is bound 64% to sex hormone-binding globulin and 34% to albumin, with 2% circulating freely.
 Gestodene is metabolized in the liver via reduction of the δ^{4}-3-keto group to form 3,5-tetrahydrogenated metabolites (major pathway) and via hydroxylation at the C1, C6, and C11 positions (substantial).
 In spite of differing from it only by the presence of an additional double bond between the C15 and C16 positions, gestodene is not metabolized into levonorgestrel in the body.
 The biological half-life of gestodene is 12 to 15 hours.
 Gestodene is eliminated 50% in urine and 33% in feces.
 Of gestodene excreted in urine, 25% is in the form of glucuronide conjugates, 35% is as sulfate conjugates, and 25% is unconjugated.

 Chemistry

 Gestodene, also known as 17α-ethynyl-18-methyl-19-nor-δ^{15}-testosterone, as well as 17α-ethynyl-18-methylestra-4,15-dien-17β-ol-3-one or 13β-ethyl-18,19-dinor-17α-pregna-4,15-dien-20-yn-17β-ol-3-one, is a synthetic estrane steroid and a derivative of testosterone.
 It is more specifically a derivative of norethisterone (17α-ethynyl-19-nortestosterone) and is a member of the gonane (18-methylestrane) subgroup of the 19-nortestosterone family of progestins.
 Gestodene is almost identical to levonorgestrel in terms of chemical structure, differing only in having an additional double bond between the C15 and C16 positions, and for this reason is also known as δ^{15}-norgestrel or as 15-dehydronorgestrel.

+Synthesis

+A chemical synthesis of gestodene is reported that doesn't involve a microbiological fermentation step.
+Prior art:

+The starting material is called 13-Ethylgon-4-ene-3,17-dione (13-Egedo) [21800-83-9] (1).
+Condensation with one equivalent of neopentyl glycol gives a mixture of products with the C=C occupying C5C6 (PC11462926) or C5C10 (PC11617672) positions (2).
+Treatment with Methyl phenyl sulfone [3112-85-4] in the presence of base leads to addition of the sulfinyl group (sulfoxide) to position 16 on the steroid (3). β-elimination upon reflux in the presence of triethylamine to give (4).
+Organometallic addition of ethynyllithium to the keto group gives (5).
+Hydrolysis of the ketal protecting group completed the synthesis of gestodene (6).